Skip to content

 Lower motor neuron lesions result in ipsilateral and complete facial nerve paralysis.
 Lacrimation and taste may or may not be affected depending upon the anatomical location of the insult (pre or post the greater petrosal and chorda tympani branches).

-The differential diagnoses are broad, but it is vital to rule out an upper motor neurone lesion.
+The differential diagnoses are broad, but ruling out an upper motor neurone lesion is vital.
 These are often more sinister (malignancy, CVA, MS).

 Differentials for lower motor neurone lesions